-This Feb 2, she has a curated a show called Painting without Paint at the Apiary Gallery, a group exhibition from young and emerging artists who come from some of London’s most prestigious art schools.
+This Feb 2, she has curated a show called Painting without Paint at the Apiary Gallery, a group exhibition of young and emerging artists who come from some of London's most prestigious art schools.
 In this exhibition, Stephanie and the artists hope to stretch the boundaries of the medium of painting.
 I am excited to see how these artists would be able to maintain the language of painting by abandoning paint, the very material that defines the genre.
-(It is interesting to note that some of the more established artists like Angela de la Cruz had translated painting into a sculptural language ).
+(It is interesting to note that some of the more established artists like Angela de la Cruz had translated paintings into a sculptural language ).
 In my interview with Stephanie, she talks about her experience curating her first show.

 Just for the benefit of our readers, can you let us know a little bit about your background and how you became a curator?

-I took the traditional path to curating as my background is in art history.
+I took the traditional path to curate as my background is in art history.
 I graduated with a BA in art history from San Diego State University and obtained an MA from Birkbeck College, University of London.
-I’ve worked in a few museums and cultural organisations and now I work as a freelancer.
+I've worked in a few museums and cultural organisations and now I work as a freelancer.
 As a freelancer, I do a bit of writing, editing and teaching.
 So, curating seemed like the next logical step.
 Although, putting together an exhibition without the support of an organisation is no easy task, as an independent curator I have the opportunity to be more creative and more selective regarding the projects and the artists that I choose to work with.

 What is the concept of this exhibit?
 What do you hope to achieve in this show?